reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 * We added more code to our components and made a fully functioning game.
 We used variables to keep track of the player's progress and conditionals to control what happened in the game.

-* We learned about components and assets that control graphics and audio in Unity.
+* We learned about graphics and audio in Unity.

 * We learned how to import assets into our Unity project.